NaciCankaya/Floating_point_noise_GPU_verification/README.md

 ## Scenario and assumptions

 In future AI governance scenarios, for example international treaties, datacenters may be required to report all ML computations performed on their hardware.
 To monitor and verify an (inference) server's outputs, a third party could use a security-hardened "verification cluster".
 The untrusted servers are required to cryptographically commit and log their ML outputs (could be AI-generated data and hashes of some activations/attn key vectors, for example).
 We assume that these cryptographic commitments verify the timing of an ML workload, for example via a challenge-response protocol.
 To verify cryptographic commitments against the claimed ML outputs they supposedly correspond to, the verification cluster reproduces a random selection of the untrusted record entries.
-This reproduction serves verificatio subgoal 1A.
+This reproduction serves verification subgoal 1A.

 But how to ensure comprehensive reporting (subgoal 2A)?